 I’ll be honest – every teacher has those days (or weeks) where the plans hit the trash or you’re so overwhelmed with work that things just get placed here or stacked there.
 It’s a mess.
 But for the most part, I knew where everything was (in its proper place, of course) and knew what I was teaching days (or weeks) in advance.

 One tool that has always kept me on task and top of my game is a planner.
 Throughout the years, I’ve had numerous ones.
 My personal planners were always pretty and inspired me to get things done.
 But, my first few teaching planners were those run-of-the-mill green plastic covered ones with the small squares inside.
 When I tired of looking at something so plain an uninspiring, I began creating my own pages.

 When I decided to start my own business, I knew I would need a mac-daddy planner.
 It needed to be all-inclusive – something I could use to keep track of personal appointments, but also one that I could track sales, plan blog posts, and sketch products.

 Now you may find, like me, that this doesn’t quite fit your needs.
 And that’s ok – we’re all different.
-But, if you’re the kind of small business owner who like pretty pages that feature clean design, minimal graphics, and lots of space for working – then this planner might be for you.
+But, if you’re the kind of small business owner who likes pretty pages that feature clean design, minimal graphics, and lots of space for working – then this planner is for you.